million-views/packages/deepstate/README.md

 ### `shallow(object)`

 A helper function to prevent an object from being deeply proxied.
-Only the reference to the object will be reactive.
-Useful for performance or embedding non-reactive data.
+The reference to the object is wrapped in a signal, but its internal properties are not reactive via DeepState.

 - **`object`** (Object): The object to mark as shallow.
 - **Returns:** The same object, marked internally.